 - Choose products that don’t have a long list of ingredients to limit the potential allergens.

 - Apply perfume to your garments rather than your skin, and enable the fragrance to dry before putting on the garments.

 Cosmetic hypersensitivity should clear rapidly once the irritating allergen is removed.
-Over-the-counter creams and treatments containing mild topical steroids, for example, hydrocortisone 0.5– 2.5%, might be used to help control tingling, swelling, and redness.
-Emollients, for example, cetomacrogol cream can be used to soothe and relieve the dryness.
+Over-the-counter creams and treatments containing mild topical steroids, such as hydrocortisone 0.5– 2.5%, might help control tingling, swelling, and redness.
+Emollients, for example, cetomacrogol cream, can be used to soothe and relieve dryness.

 14, Link Road, Nr.
 Guru Amar Dass Chownk,